 Yet, Pearson’s question resonated with me.
-It nudged me out of inefficiency, and set me on a path of competency.
-Today, I am a full-time writer, Therapeutic Writing Institute student, journal and creative writing workshop facilitator, founder and CEO of Hattiesburg Writing Institute, LLC, and a Teaching English as a Second Language (TEFL) educator.
-I am also in the process of editing my first novel, and building an author platform.
+It nudged me out of inefficiency and set me on a path of competency.
+Today, I am an International Teacher in China, Writer, Therapeutic Writing Institute student, Journal and Creative Writing Workshop Facilitator, and Founder and CEO of Hattiesburg Writing Institute, LLC.

 Over the past twenty years, I taught English at the primary, secondary, collegiate level; technical, and creative writing.
 As a Childcare Provider, I taught preschool age children reading and primary writing skills.
 As a substitute teacher, I taught second grade reading and writing skills at Lee Hall Elementary, high school English at Enterprise Academy, and Columbia High.
 At the college level, I tutored ESL, Regents, and first year college students at Armstrong Atlantic State University.
 Within WinC, the Writer’s in Community Program at Old Dominion University, I taught creative writing techniques in a classroom and workshop setting.
 In grad school, I also facilitated a couple of Women Studies courses.